domeniczz/URL-Modifier-for-Search-Engines/README.md

 You can manually add DOM selector in the code to support other search engines.

 Can't support [Bing](https://www.bing.com), because it only provide intermediate links.

+4get, Lilo, and Entireweb won't change displayed URLs correspondingly when links are changed.
+This issue exists because I aim to make my code as generalized as possible, but these search engines have unusual DOM structure for displaying URLs, which makes it tedious to support these engines considering their relatively small user base.

 > Just a side note, [Kagi](https://kagi.com) is a search engine with built-in URL redirection functionality, worth trying out.
 I am a user of Kagi, and I am very satisfied with this product, so I'm giving them a shout-out here.